Cabinet Finish Process

 10-Step Finish Process

-Our 10-step finish process ensures the sheen and feel of your Signature and Signature Plus cabinetry endures for a lifetime.
+Our 10-step finish process ensures the sheen and feel of your Signature cabinetry endures for a lifetime.
 Every treatment and coating application is professionally applied and heat-cured in an oven to build strength for a quality finish.
 When the last corner is sanded and the final finishing topcoat is applied, the result is a smooth surface that protects against wear, scuffs and stains.

 1. Sanding – All Finishes